nigelhorne/Geo-Coder-Free/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# GETTING STARTED

+Before you start install [App::csv2sqlite](https://metacpan.org/pod/App::csv2sqlite), optionally set the environment variable OPENADDR\_HOME to point to an empty directory and download the data from ["/results.openaddresses.io into that directory" in http:](https://metacpan.org/pod/http:#results.openaddresses.io-into-that-directory), optionally set the envionment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download).
+You do not need to download the MaxMind data, that will be downloaded automatically.

+There is a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
+The source code for that site is included in the G:C:F distribution.

 # MORE INFORMATION

 I've written a few Perl related Genealogy programs including gedcom ([https://github.com/nigelhorne/gedcom](https://github.com/nigelhorne/gedcom))